A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Properties of low highway dimension graphs

 For the second part, let $T$ be a town in the set $\mc{T}$ with a child $T'$.
 Note that $T\setminus T'\neq\emptyset$, while every vertex is a town on level~$0$.
 So there must be another town that is a child of $T$.
 Now assume there is a town $T$ on level $i$ with a child town $T'$ on level~$j\geq i$.
 By \autoref{lem:townproperties}, the diameter of $T$ is at most $r_i$, and any other child town of $T$ must be at distance more than $r_j\geq r_i$ from~$T'$.
 This would mean that $T$ only has one child town---a contradiction. \end{proof}

-The above lemma proves that the following procedure has a well-defined output: starting with a town $T$ on some level $i$, repeatedly remove subtowns on level $i-1$ until only the sprawl remains.
+The above lemma proves that the following procedure has a well-defined output: starting with a town $T$ on some level $i$, repeatedly remove child towns on level $i-1$ until only the sprawl remains.
 Continue by removing all towns on level $i-2$, $i-3$, etc.~from the remaining nodes until all nodes have been removed.
-Then recurse on each of the removed subtowns.
+Then recurse on each of the removed child towns.

 Starting the decomposition with town $G$ on level $\log_{c/4} \diam(G)$, we refer to the resulting laminar family $\mc{T}$ as the \emph{towns decomposition} of $G$.
 Note that $\mc{T}$ partitions every town $T \in \mc{T}$, and although $T$ appears once in $\mc{T}$, $T$ can be a town on multiple levels of the shortest path covers, if it is a town with respect to both $\spc(r_i)$ and $\spc(r_{i+1})$.
 From now on we will consider the graph metric $(V,\dist_G)$ induced by $G$ instead of $G$ itself.
 All properties of towns and sprawl, such as given by \autoref{lem:townproperties} and~\ref{lem:laminar-towns}, are still valid in the metric.